lavas-project/pwa-features-autotest/README.md

 # pwa-test

-Tracks the features of service worker supported in browsers to analyse the PWA supported in in browsers.
+Tracks the features of service worker supported in browsers and analyse the PWA supported in browsers.

 > [PWA Score](https://lavas.baidu.com/ready): You can get the statistics which is updated per two weeks.

-> [PWA Test](https://lavas-project/lavas-project.github.io/pwa-demo/pwa-test): Provide auto test page for developer
+> [PWA Test](https://lavas-project/lavas-project.github.io/pwa-demo/pwa-test): Provide auto test page for developer.

-> [Maintain Data Manually](https://github.com/lavas-project/pwa-expo): Manifest feature and some extra Detail.
+> [Maintain Data Manually](https://github.com/lavas-project/pwa-expo): Manifest feature and some extra details.